Peter Hugoe Matthews

 Matthews is perhaps best known for his writings on linguistic morphology.
-He has published two monographs on the subject.
+He published two monographs on the subject.

 Matthews was an early follower of Noam Chomsky, but lost enthusiasm for the "generative enterprise" during the 1960s.
-He has described the Chomskyan revolution as "the Best Thing that has happened to linguistics in the past 2500 years".
-But he also writes, that dominance of various Chomskyan ideas is not "a Good Thing, and I would not be disappointed if my study of their origins were to lead more scholars to question them".
+He described the Chomskyan revolution as "the Best Thing that has happened to linguistics in the past 2500 years" (with his tongue squarely in his cheek, of course).
+But he also wrote that dominance of various Chomskyan ideas is not "a Good Thing, and I would not be disappointed if my study of their origins were to lead more scholars to question them".

+Peter Hugoe Matthews died on 7 April 2023, at the age of 89.